wp-plugins/cms-tree-page-view/readme.txt

 * Lithuanian
 * Estonian

-#### Making the tree available for your vistors
-If you're looking for a version of this page tree that the vistors of your site can use, then check out this navigation widget called [Nice Navigation](http://wordpress.org/extend/plugins/nice-navigation/).

 #### Always show your pages in the admin area
 If you want to always have a list of your pages available in your WordPress admin area, please check out the plugin [Admin Menu Tree Page View](http://wordpress.org/extend/plugins/admin-menu-tree-page-view/).

 #### Donation and more plugins
 * If you like this plugin don't forget to [donate to support further development](http://eskapism.se/sida/donate/).